telpirion/GCP-with-Node/journey/ui.md

 At this point, I can run my app locally to verify that it works.
 Since I haven't made any server-side changes, I can run the app using `ng serve`.

+## Adding material to my app

+Angular works really well with Material design components.
+I can import the components into my app and they look really nice out-of-the-box.

+For my translation app design, I really only need the following components:

+  * Two drop-downs for the language selectors
+  * A textbox for the input
+  * A button to send the request to my app
+  * A label to display the output

+I can probably use a plain old `div` for the label, so I don't need to worry about that.
+I do need to import the Material components for a drop-down, a textbox, and a button.

+### Importing Angular Material

+From the root of my Angular app, I run `ng add @angular/material`.
+The Angular CLI then asks me some configuration questions and then updates my app I decide on the Purple/Amber theme.

+Note: The CLI will ask you if you want HammerJS and animations in your app.
+Unless you know what you’re doing, yes, you want these in your app.
+Not including them will cause some of the material components to not work correctly.

+### Building the user interface

+TODO: Mention Reactive forms
+TODO: Show updates to app.module.ts
+TODO: Show updates to translation.component.html
+TODO: Show updates to translation.component.ts